-The CGT Cap allows the exclusion of eligible CGT amounts up to the CGT cap from the non-concessional cap.
+The CGT Cap allows the exclusion of eligible CGT amounts (up to a cap) from the non-concessional cap.
 The CGT cap amount is a lifetime allowance and is indexed each year in line with AWOTE, in increments of $5,000 (rounded down).

 Eligible CGT disposal amounts include:

 - up to $500,000 of capital gains that have been disregarded under the small business retirement exemption

 - the capital proceeds from the disposal of assets that qualify for the small business 15-year exemption

 - the capital proceeds from the disposal of assets that would qualify for the small business 15-year exemption, but do not because the asset was a pre-CGT asset there was no capital gain, or the 15-year holding period was not met because of the permanent incapacity of the person (or a controlling individual of a company or trust).

 Because the caps on super contributions are calculated on a year-by-year basis, it is important to pay attention to the timing of contributions, especially in June towards the end of the financial year.